MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Import-CMQuery.md

 ```

 ## DESCRIPTION
-The **Import-CMQuery** cmdlet imports a set of exported queries to Microsoft System Center Configuration Manager.
+The **Import-CMQuery** cmdlet imports a set of exported queries to Configuration Manager.
 Configuration Manager queries define and store the criteria for sets of database objects that you want to find.

 > [!NOTE]